eegli/spotify-history/README.md

 ## Features

 - Free of charge.
-Uses the AWS free tier
+Uses the AWS free tier and the Google Drive API, which is free to use.
 - Easily customizable
 - Export to CSV via AWS Console